kiwiirc/webircgateway/README.md

 5. If your network uses `irc.network.org`, use `ws.network.org` to point to your webircgateway.
 6. Although available, disable identd lookups for webircgateway clients.
 There are no benefits while potentially slowing the connection down.

-### TODO
-Several TODO items are added to the Github issue tracker.
-* Pre-built binaries
-* Documentation on how best to distribute and handle configuration files
-* Encoding/decoding to the IRCd while keeping UTF8 to the websocket clients
-* IdentD support (Ideally the IRCd should disable IdentD lookups for web clients as it's pointless)

 ### License
 ~~~
    Copyright 2017 Kiwi IRC